 What Organizations May Apply?

 BTS invites applications from public and private non-profit entities.
-We strongly encourage organizations serving minorities, who have been traditionally under-represented in transportation statistics, to submit applications.
+We strongly encourage Minority Serving Institutions, which have been traditionally under-represented in transportation statistics, to submit applications.
 If organizations partner on a project, the participants should submit a single application.
 You may submit more than one application as long as the applications are for separate and distinct projects.

 What Projects Are Eligible for Funding?